runicscribe/worldbuilding-docs/schizotech/fae.md

 Can speak with animals and control plants.
 Almost all wood elves have no weapons, relying instead on woodcraft and their relation with nature.
 Generally, Wood Elf "clothing" consists entirely of glammer - because they are guardians of nature, they have a strict policy of not harming plants or animals, which leavs little in the way of raw materials.
 Wood fae are also the most skilled at changing their glamer, and can become nearly indistinguishable from humans when they need to.

+Opposed to civilization and its exploitation of nature, which drives their frequent conflicts with humans.

 ## Responsibilities